Let’s look at the key reasons that are pushing Eastman Chemical Company (EMN) to new highs - News Daemon

 Sponsored

-Over the past five-year period, the growth rate of yearbook sales for the company of the Basic Materials sector was 3.10%.
-Company’s average yearly earnings per share was noted 78.50% at the time writing.
+Basic Materials Sector giant saw their annual sales surged by 3.10% over the last five years.
+Meanwhile, its annual earnings per share averaged 78.50%.
 With a float of $119.37 million, this company’s outstanding shares have now reached $121.00 million.

 Eastman Chemical Company (EMN) Breakdown of a Key Holders of the stock

-A key investor’s attitude towards the stock of the Chemicals industry is another important factor to consider.
+As we move forward, let’s examine how large-scale investors are investing in this stock of the Chemicals Industry.
 The insider ownership of Eastman Chemical Company is 0.56%, while institutional ownership is 87.80%.
 The most recent insider transaction that took place on Feb 25, was worth 586,798.
 In this transaction SVP, Chf Mfg & Eng Ofc of this company sold 4,858 shares at a rate of $120.79, taking the stock ownership to the 3,509 shares.
 Before that another transaction happened on Feb 10, when Company’s SVP & CTO sold 14,738 for $122.75, making the entire transaction worth $1,809,118.
 This insider now owns 2,249 shares in total.

 Eastman Chemical Company (EMN) Recent Fiscal highlights

-If we go through the results of last quarter, which was made public on 9/29/2022, the company posted $2.05 earnings per share (EPS) for the quarter, besting the agreed prediction (set at $2) by $0.05.
+In its latest quarterly report, released on 9/29/2022, the company reported earnings of $2.05 per share, which was $0.1 higher than the consensus estimate of $0.26.
+In terms of return on equity, this company recorded -19.55% in contrast with 50.0% return on Investment (trailing twelve months).
 This company achieved a net margin of +8.18 while generating a return on equity of 14.62.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 2.06 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around 78.50% per share during the next fiscal year.
 For the long-term projections, market analysts anticipate that the company’s EPS will surge by 2.42% during the next five years compared to 1.70% growth over the previous five years of trading.